Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 Beyond this, check with the developer of your desired program for the recommended way to install it on Fedora.

 ## Shell Script to Install Required Packages (Optional)
-The `fedora-kde-install-req.sh` script in this repo can be used to install all of the required packages (does not include recommended or optional).
+The `fedora-kde-min-packages.sh` script in this repo can be used to install all of the required packages (does not include recommended or optional).
 You may execute the script as is or add your desired packages (or remove ones) to the script.
-This is a simple script that simply executes the `dnf install package1 package2` command from the "Required Packages" section of this guide above so you do not have to manually type all the packages to install.
+The script simply checks it was run as sudo or root and then executes the `dnf install package1 package2` command from the "Required Packages" section of this guide above so you do not have to manually type all the packages to install.
 It does nothing else.

 One would execute this script after having installed Fedora minimal, getting internet (either Wifi or Ethernet) setup and at the "Required Packages" step in this guide.
 I placed the script on a USB thumb drive and plugged it into my Fedora machine.